-Usually the biliomas are in the right hypochondrium, however it is possible that they are located in the left hypochondrium due to the migration of bile.
+Usually, the billions are in the right hypochondrium.
+However, they may be located in the left hypochondrium due to the migration of bile.

-Subphrenic and subhepatic bile collections are the most common, those associated with trauma and surgery are less frequent and spontaneous subcapsular hepatic bileomas are rarely observed.
+Subphrenic and subhepatic bile collections are the most common, those associated with trauma and surgery are less frequent, and spontaneous subcapsular hepatic dilemmas rarely occur.

-To confirm the diagnosis, a needle aspiration is performed.
+To confirm the diagnosis, needle aspiration is performed.

-Now, if the encapsulation has a deposit of bile, it will appear in the images and in the sample a greenish liquid will be observed (bile) but its color can be affected by the presence of blood or exudate product of the infection.
+Now, if the encapsulation has a deposit of bile, it will appear in the images.
+In the sample, a greenish liquid will be observed (bile), but its color can be affected by the presence of blood or the exudate product of the infection.

-To carry out the differential diagnosis of the bilioma, other similar pathologies must be taken into account, within which we have:
+To carry out the differential diagnosis of the billion, other similar pathologies must be taken into account, within which we have: